Total Quality Management: an Early Adopter of the ISO Process ApproachEmma Harris

-Documenting what you do as an organisation by capturing the end-to-end processes, really helps to keep the focus on the customer.
+Documenting what you do as an organisation by capturing and implementing the end-to-end processes, really helps to keep the focus on the customer.
 What each person does - or even each department - is not important to the customer, their satisfaction is delivered (or not) by the overall service or product.
-It is therefore important that your business management system shows the overall process too.
+It is therefore important that your business management and implementation systems are structured around the the overall process.

 What are your deliverables?